The second trimester of pregnancy - what tests to take

 Recall that you have the option to decline these tests, even though they are offered to you.

-If you are worried about going to the doctor related to your pregnancy, try Soula.
-Soula is AI assistant for Female Wellbeing.
+If you are worried about going to the doctor related to your pregnancy, try AI apps for mental health.
+Soula is an AI assistant for Female Wellbeing, created to support women emotionally and informationally during the most challenging periods of their lives.